WindJammer6/10.-Object-Oriented-Programming-OOP-Learning-and-Practice-Python/README.md

 ### 1. Object Oriented Programming (OOP) Learning <a name = "ooplearning"></a>

 What is Object Oriented Programming (OOP)?

-From online: "Object Oriented Programming (OOP) is a computer programming paradigm that organizes software design around data, or objects, rather than functions and logic."
+Object Oriented Programming (OOP) is a computer programming paradigm that organizes software design around data, or objects, rather than functions and logic.

 OOP Documentation: https://docs.python.org/3/tutorial/classes.html